emanueleusai/ML4SCI-1/NMRChallenge/README.md

 ![latex_model_details.png](latex_model_details.png)

-Our goal is to develop a model that accurately determines the above four variables from a single $M(t)$ curve.
+Our goal is to develop a model that accurately determines the above four variables from a single M(t) curve.